The Science of Religion. 2nd ed. Los Angeles: Self-Realization Fellowship, 1982

 In the light of kriya yoga research any "kriya death" is not full and complete and irrevocable, but rather suspended animation, which is "healthy," according to Yogananda.
 As long there is no brain damage, that might very well be.

 Recently the former vice president of SRF, called Kriyananda, has made an extracted version of the book, with added comments, and this take is online as God Is for Everyone [data is on another page].

 Scientific Healing Affirmations.
 Los Angeles: Self-Realization Fellowship, 1958.

 Scientific?
 Yogananda teaches you how to make regular, good use of the subconscious mind by visualisations and affirmations in order to stimilate healing, prevent diseases, and learn chanting on different levels.
 Loud, audible chanting should fade into whispers, and then to mental chanting, subconscious chanting, and superconscious chanting, he says.
 The same inward-turning process holds good for mantra chanting too.
 The guru claims that mental methods are superior to material ones [that would depend a lot on the disease, though]. [p.
 31, 53]

 Example: "O Heavenly Father, O Cosmic Mother, / O Master mine, O Friend Divine, / . . .
 I am Thy child, Thou are my Father; / We both do dwell, we both do dwell, / In temple same, / In this temple of cells, / Oh, in this temple of cells." [p.
 44]

-Another tip or three: Christopher Hansard has written books on Tibetan ways of doing some of these things and others.
+Another tip or three: "Better untaught than ill taught".
+Now, Christopher Hansard has written books on Tibetan ways of doing some of these things and others.
 Three books:

 I will show you how to develop and use skilful thought energy in order to create benefits and success in specific areas of your life . . .